 - Consult also your Program Director or supervisor.
 You can ask more information about the interested university from the Student Exchange Coordinator: piret.saluveer [ät] ut.ee

 NB!
 The list of partner institutions is changed every semester!
-The next opportunity to apply for studies is taking place in March 2018, but the list of partner universities may be a bit different (for example to the parter institutions which are marked by an asterisk, it is possible to apply ONLY for the spring semester 2017/2018).
+The next opportunity to apply for studies is taking place in September 2018.

 General terms of Erasmus student exchange for studies

 - You must be a degree-seeking student at the University of Tartu (UT) during the student exchange competition and during your studies abroad;